3vilBonobo/where-is-the-ISS-now/README.md

 # where-is-the-ISS-now

-Web page that displays information about the International Space Station and it's current location.
+Web page that displays live information about the International Space Station and it's current location.
 You can view the complete project at:  https://3vilbonobo.github.io/where-is-the-ISS-now/